erikeldridge/app-quality-cookbook/service/deploy.md

 # Deploy the app to Heroku

-Create a free Heroku account.
+Create a free [Heroku](https://www.heroku.com/) account.

 Install the [Heroku toolbelt](https://toolbelt.heroku.com).
-This book's [Vagrantfile](http://erikeldridge.gitbooks.io/app-quality-cookbook/content/Vagrantfile) should install the toolbelt in your VM.
+(If you're using this book's [Vagrantfile](http://erikeldridge.gitbooks.io/app-quality-cookbook/content/Vagrantfile), it should install the toolbelt in your VM.)

 Verify the toolbelt is installed by running: